stratux/stratux-setup/README.md

     # git clone https://github.com/jpoirier/stratux-setup
     # cd stratux-setup

-    # bash stratux-setup.sh
+    # bash stratux-setup.sh [3]
+    Pass 3 as an option if running on an RPi3 to bypass installing the edimax wifi specific hostapd binary

 - requires an ethernet connection
-- for RPi3, there are two parts in the stratux-setup.sh file that will (most likely) need to change, the RPi2 specific hostapd installation, see below.

 Note, older versions polluted files with redundant info (e.g.
 .bashrc and other files that have values echoed to them) when